 Marriage laws have changed dramatically.
-If you have a question about same-sex marriage, civil unions, or domestic partnership laws in your state, speak with a family law attorney for assistance.
-A good lawyer can advise you about the current state of the law and any special legal protections you may want to consider.
+If you have a question about same-sex marriage laws in your state, ask a family law attorney for help.
+A good lawyer can give you information about the current state of the law and any legal protections you may want to consider.
 Start today and find an experienced family law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help